Leadership

 Director (2013-present)

-Wright Lab supports a broad research program in experimental nuclear, particle, and astrophysics, with particular emphasis on instrumentation development and quantum sensing for fundamental science.
-Wright Lab provides facilities, infrastructure, and a research community that enables both transformative research in fundamental science and training the next generation of leaders in science and technology.
+Wright Lab hosts a broad research program in experimental nuclear, particle, and astrophysics, with particular emphasis on instrumentation development and quantum sensing for fundamental physics.
+Wright Lab provides facilities, infrastructure, and a research community for transformative research in fundamental science and trains the next generation of leaders in science and technology.
+Heeger led the transformation of Wright Lab following the end of the nuclear physics program at the Wright Nuclear Structure Laboratory (WNSL) in 2011 and continues to shape its direction as Director.

 Entrance to Yale Wright Laboratory, with door, grass, stairs, driveway, and blue circular sculpture.